Contact Form for Static Sites Using Cloudflare Workers and Airtable

 A confirmation response like Message Sent Successfully appears under the form.

-Check your Airtable base — a new record is created in the Messages table.
+Check the Airtable base.
+A new record is created in the Messages table.

-If automation is enabled, you will receive an e-mail notification with the submitted details.
+If automation is enabled, an e-mail notification with the submitted details will be received.

 Summary